Slack

 | Team chat entry point | People can request project work without opening the web app first. |

-| Authorized users | Only approved Slack users can interact with OpenVibely. |
+| Authorized users | Only approved Slack users can interact with OpenVibely.
+The allowlist is system-level across projects and deny-by-default. |

 | Connection test | Operators can confirm the bot is reachable before inviting broad use. |